 Choosing the right kitchen flooring idea for your scheme is important.
 Not only does it need to be a practical choice, but it needs to complement your kitchen design — something you may well have spent a lot of money on.

-While flooring can act as a simple, neutral base for your kitchen, it can also take on a more prominent role in your scheme — acting as a feature, helping to add drama, texture and design flair.
+While different types of flooring can act as a simple, neutral base for your kitchen, it can also take on a more prominent role in your scheme — acting as a feature, helping to add drama, texture and design flair.

 With that in mind, we've curated some of our favourite kitchen flooring ideas right now to ensure your floor enhances your space.

-Instead of gravitating towards engineered or laminate flooring for this space, why not look at wood effect styles such as porcelain and luxury vinyl tiles (LVT), which are ideal for surviving a busy kitchen.
+In addition to gravitating towards types of wood flooring like engineered or laminate flooring for this space, also look at wood effect styles such as porcelain and luxury vinyl tiles (LVT), which are ideal for surviving a busy kitchen.

 Other than open plan kitchens, tiles tend to be used in smaller spaces such as bathrooms and hallways, but the size of your space is a good indication to the size you should choose for your tiles.

 In a large kitchen, small-scale patterned tiles can look busy over a bigger area, while you should also be mindful of the closeness of grout joins.
 Large format tiles are a great choice for a bigger kitchen, working to scale with the proportions of the room.

 3. Go for a Patterned Vinyl Floor Against Oak Cabinets